Taking control of your anxiety

 This is you, it's normal.
 It's hard work.
 You feel exhausted.

 For some people, there are physical symptoms that accompany the thoughts.
-This week in my hypnotherapy practice I have worked with two separate clients that, at the recommendation of paramedics, travelled to hospital via ambulance due to intense chest pain.
+This week in my hypnotherapy practice I worked with two separate clients that, at the recommendation of paramedics, travelled to the hospital via ambulance due to intense chest pain.
 The diagnosis, for both?
 Anxiety.

 Recognising anxiety